From the 7th Century, through the Middle Ages and continuing to the late 20th Century, unbaptised children were rarely buried in consecrated ground.

 His process involves a good deal of preparatory research online using not only archaeological websites but also various mapping and photographic resources to determine good locations and key information relating to the sites, from history to access and ownership.
 ‘But nothing fully prepares you for the initial site visits, recce walks and shoots, and then the subsequent night time shoots over a period of days.
 Conditions must be right, nightfall, no rain, little wind, lighting, framing.
 These are a solitary experience and quite meditative and considered.
 I repeat them as needed, weather conditions and other factors having their impact. ‘

-Cillín will open in Autumn 2019 the RHA Gallery in Dublin prior to touring to The Dock in Carrick-on-Shannon and Uillinn in Skibbereen.
+Cillín opened in Autumn 2019 the RHA Gallery in Dublin prior to touring to The Dock and Uillinn in Skibbereen.

 Tommy Weir is a photographer based North West of Ireland.
 Originally from Dublin, he worked for many years in New York.
 The landscape around where he lives is rich in personal and social history.
 The relationship with the land is complex here, not only for artists but for anyone who ventures across it.

 Over the course of his career he has worked through various forms of creative media, from visual arts through publishing and design, theatre and film, to software and back again.
 Weir has had various roles in that journey, from curator through creative producer to artist, working on both sides of the Atlantic.